 Source: Carrot Cashew Paté

-You definitely want to balance the decadent dishes with healthy ones but they still have to be packed with yumminess.
-This Carrot Cashew Paté by Molly Patrick is simple, healthy and exploding with flavor because vegan food should be fun, not bland.
+You want to balance the decadent dishes with healthy ones but they still have to be packed with yumminess.
+This Carrot Cashew Paté by Molly Patrick is simple, healthy, and exploding with flavor because vegan food should be fun, not bland.

 12. Curried Pumpkin Soup With Apple Croutons

 Source: Curried Pumpkin Soup

 This Curried Pumpkin Soup by Rhea Parsons is warm, comforting, and delicious.
 It’s filled with all the fragrant flavors and spices of fall.
 Top it off with a sprinkling of sweet and toasty apple croutons that will certainly impress your guests.